noncenz/noncenz.github.io/_posts/2023-08-01-Forgotten Implant .md

 If we can access this through the web server we'll be able to run code as www-data.

-Lets create a file and try to call it through `curl` as a quick test to prove that the folder is accessable:
+Lets create a file and try to call it through `curl` as a quick test to prove that the folder is accessible:

 ```bash
 ada@forgottenimplant:/var/www/phpmyadmin$ echo "hello" > tmp/hi.html